dennypenta/go-api-walkthrough/README.md

 - data retreiving from the given data source
 - necessary calculations around the given data

-It's important to note all the models are defined as values, not pointers.
+All the models are defined as values, not pointers.
 The pointers should be used only if we don't want to copy the object, it's useful for holding database connections, mutexes (https://gobyexample.com/mutexes) and any other state.
 It will not improve the application performance since the runtime will spend more time on looking it at the heap for accessin and GCing.